-Today, February 18, 2008 marks another amazing milestone in My Serrapeptase Adventure.
+Today, February 18, 2008, marks another fantastic milestone in My Serrapeptase Adventure.
 It is the first full day of my third year without prescription medication!

 Although people might expect that I would mark January 3, which was the second anniversary of the first time I took Serrapeptase, for me, the second anniversary of freedom from prescription medication is, in some ways, even more significant.

-As many regular readers will know, I have recently discovered that many of the symptoms from which Serrapeptase has rescued me were, in fact, known, and even expected, side effects of all the prescription medications, which I took before I knew about Serrapeptase.
+As many regular readers will know, I recently discovered that many of the symptoms from which Serrapeptase has rescued me were, in fact, recognised, and even expected, side effects of all the prescription medications, which I took before I knew about Serrapeptase.

-Today, therefore, as well as being the anniversary of when I stopped something, is, much more importantly, the anniversary of the day something started: My life free of toxins… a life to be lived and not just survived.
+Today, therefore, as well as being the anniversary of when I stopped something, is, much more importantly, the anniversary of the day something started: My life free of toxins… an experience to be lived and not just survived.